The City of Côte Saint-Luc is postponing until summer 2021 water testing at all 3,200 single-family homes and duplexes built before 1976.

 A water service line refers to the underground pipe connecting your home’s internal plumbing to the municipal water main.
 There are two parts to this service line: the municipal portion that goes from the water main under the street to the property line, and the private portion that goes from the property line to the home.
 Lead was historically used in service lines and in plumbing fittings and solders.
 Until 1975, lead was an acceptable material in pipes based on the National Plumbing Code of Canada, so it is more likely to be found in older homes and neighbourhoods.
 Over time, the corrosion of lead pipes and plumbing can cause lead to leach into drinking water.

 The City of Côte Saint-Luc revised its action plan on lead pipes in 2019 to include accelerated water testing in homes, accelerated service line exploration through pneumatic excavation, accelerated replacing of water service line pipes made of lead, and a filter rebate for affected homes.
-See details at www.cotesaintluc.org/services/water-network/lead.
+See Lead pipes and drinking water for more information.